jakubvalenta/video-pi/README.md

 3. Transfer the downloaded packages to your Raspberry Pi, for example on a USB stick.

-4. On the Raspberry Pi:
+4. On your Raspberry Pi:

     Install the packages as root: